 I would NOT recommend this dog crate for a dog that tries to escape!

-Compared to other folding metal dog crates, this option is very affordable.
-At the time of this review, you can purchase an OxGord Paws & Pals dog crate on Amazon for $29.95-$69.90 depending on the size that you need.
+At the time of this review, you can purchase an OxGord Paws & Pals dog crate on Amazon for up to $94.98, depending on the size that you need.